miaofasheng/DNS-Dataset-for-reasearch/README.md

-# Top Domain Names, Mainstream DNS Softwares and Public DNS Services
+# DNS Dataset for reasearch.

 If you know more, feel free to update it.
 Let’s collaborate together!